Conservation and restoration of human remains

 The conservation and restoration of human remains involves the long-term preservation and care of human remains in various forms which exist within museum collections.
 This category can include bones and soft tissues as well as ashes, hair, and teeth.
-Given the organic nature of the human body, special steps must be taken to halt the deterioration process and maintain the integrity of the remains in their current state.
+Given the organic nature of the human body, special steps must be taken to halt the deterioration process and maintain the integrity of the remains in their existing state.
 These types of museum artifacts have great merit as tools for education and scientific research, yet also have unique challenges from a cultural and ethical standpoint.
 Conservation of human remains within museum collections is most often undertaken by a conservator-restorer or archaeologist.
 Other specialists related to this area of conservation include osteologists and taxidermists.

-Types of human remains found in museum collections
+Types of human remains in museums

-Museum collections contain human remains in many forms, including entire preserved bodies, discrete parts of the anatomy, and even art and artifacts created out of human body parts.
+Museum collections contain human remains in diverse forms, including entire preserved bodies, discrete parts of the anatomy, and even art and artifacts created out of human body parts.

 Osteological specimens

-Museum collections, especially those of the natural history variety, often contain osteological specimens derived from humans.
-These can include individual bones, bone fragments, entire skeletons, and teeth from both ancient and contemporary sources.
+Museum collections, especially those of natural history, may contain human osteological specimens such as individual bones, bone fragments, entire skeletons, and teeth from both ancient and contemporary sources.
 Reconstruction of bone fragments should be conducted with great care and consideration.
-Due to the porous nature of bones, few adhering substances can be used on bone with an adequate level of reversibility, which is a key component of all conservation treatments.
+Due to the porous nature of bones, few adhering substances can be used on bone with an adequate level of reversibility, which is a key factor of conservation treatments.

 Mummies, preserved bodies, other human remains

 There are innumerable types of artifacts present in museum collections that include or are composed of human remains, some with great scientific or medical merit and others with great cultural importance.
-Not only do the body parts vary greatly, but their methods of preservation do as well.
+Not only do the body parts vary greatly, but so do their methods of preservation.

 Mummies

-Mummies, though most often thought of as an Egyptian phenomenon, exist in many cultures and have been found on nearly every continent.
+Mummies, though typically thought of as an Egyptian phenomenon, exist in many cultures and have been found on nearly every continent.

 The word mummy can refer to both intentionally and naturally preserved bodies and is not limited to one geographic area or culture.
-Damage of mummified remains can be caused by several main factors, including poor environmental conditions, physical damage, and improper methods of preservation that have been applied in the past.
+Damage of mummified remains can be caused by several factors, including poor environmental conditions, physical damage, and improper methods of preservation.